20 April 2020

 - According to the Occupational Safety and Health Act, the employer must ensure the health and safety of employees at work.

-- The Government has banned organising events for more than 500 people.
-Events for fewer than 50 people can be arranged in accordance with the general hygiene guidelines, and events for 51–500 people can be arranged in accordance with the guidelines issued on 14 May 2020 by the Finnish Institute for Health and Welfare and the Ministry of Education and Culture.
+- Events for 500 people and more have been allowed since the beginning of August 2020 but the guidelines of the Finnish Institute for Health and Welfare and the Ministry of Education and Culture need to be followed.
 However, if the employer considers, on the basis of its own risk assessment, that the event cannot be arranged, then the employer’s instructions must be followed.

 - Take account of the changing conditions and situations at work when assessing workplace hazards and inform employees about them.